CleANN: Efficient Full Dynamism in Graph-based Approximate Nearest Neighbor Search: Related Work

 The concurrent and independent work \sysname{IP-DiskANN}~\cite{xu2025inplaceupdatesgraphindex} focuses on efficiently supporting \algoname{Delete} queries in place.
 When a data point $p$ is deleted, \sysname{IP-DiskANN} searches for $p$ and heuristically selects in-neighbors of $v_p$ visited during the search to absorb some other nodes close to $p$ into their neighborhoods.
-On the other hand, \system does consolidation in subsequent operations and is informed by the query workload, while also providing methods to improve robustness.
-It would be interesting to compare the two solutions in future work.
+On the other hand, \system performs consolidation in subsequent operations and is informed by the query workload, while also providing methods to improve robustness.